How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 Flohmarkt Oasis

-An absolute favorite Viennese tradition,flea markets are super popular all year round (even on Sundays).
-Small, medium, or closing-down-main-streets-of-district-7-for-a-whole-day big, flea markets are swarmed with locals and internationals of all ages.
+An absolute favorite Viennese tradition, flea markets are super popular all year round (even on Sundays).
+Small, medium, or closing-down-main-streets-of-district-7-for-a-whole-day big, flea markets are swarmed with locals and expats of all ages.
 Some are persistently hunting for the perfect lamp or a vintage ashtray to complete their dream spaces and others happily roam in the cramped aisles aimlessly, with a Wurst or a Falafel-Tasche in hand.

 Try out your luck haggling in German!
 Ask if you could have the thing for a lower price, adding that you can only give out a certain amount.
 Stand your ground and insist on knowing what is the best price they can do.
 Könnten sie mir das etwas billiger geben?
 Ich kann höchstens x EUR zahlen.
 Was ist ihr bester Preis?